 We (Johannes Schartau and Christiaan Verwijs) took it upon ourselves to write down what we have learned.
+So far we’ve received a lot of help, but in particular from Barry Overeem (with this post).
 By sharing this with you, we hope you will be able to identify teams that are starting to show symptoms and act accordingly.
 Let’s hope you don’t have to experience the horrors we did.

 Symptoms of Zombie Scrum